 Trello is a great project management tool that can track tasks from idea to implementation by assigning them to different boards.
 File sharing is another important and often overlooked piece of project collaboration.

-Unlike complicated and challenging to manage email conversations, Slack provides your business with a platform a chatroom for effective communication.
+Unlike complicated and challenging to manage email conversations, Slack provides your business with a chatroom platform for effective communication.

 It's designed in such a way that it allows you to organize communication by channels.
 Also, you can follow private messages to share information and files.